ssmirr/appdev-chapters/adding-association-query-shortcuts.md

 rails db:drop
 ```

-and then re-create it:
+and then re-create all of the tables:

 ```bash
 rails db:migrate
 ```

-and then re-populate it:
+and then re-populate them:

 ```bash
 rails dev:prime